 Originally from Lancaster, Christina attended George Washington University and Fordham University.
-She has worked with the Joyful Heart Foundation, a national organization pursuing justice for sexual assault and domestic violence survivors, Church World Service, the Non-Profit Resource Network at Millersville University, and the Parish Resource Center.
-She originally ran in 2016.
+She then, from South Sudan to Afghanistan, helped organizations strengthen their countries’ democracies through civic education, elections, and youth leadership development.
+She has also worked with the Joyful Heart Foundation, a national organization pursuing justice for sexual assault and domestic violence survivors, Church World Service, the Non-Profit Resource Network at Millersville University, and the Parish Resource Center.
+She first ran for this seat in 2016.

 Richard graduated from Alma College in Michigan with a BA in History.
 In the mid-1980s, he was Financial Futures Manager for HSBC, Hong Kong location.
 He is now lead server at the Great Expectations Cafe at the Women and Babies Hospital in Lancaster.
 An “independent fiscally conservative Democrat,” Smith believes that “The collective American consciousness needs to regain the kind of excitement and creativity that it experienced under FDR and Jack Kennedy – a sense of reform, a sense of challenge, and a passionate desire for everyone to move forward together.”

-PA HOUSE, DISTRICT 26 (Easttown and Willistown in Chester County, and the rest in DelCo)
+PA Senate, DISTRICT 26 (Easttown and Willistown in Chester County, and the rest in DelCo)

 Tanner served in the Philadelphia District Attorney’s Office as an Assistant District Attorney for 7 years.
 Growing up in Phoenixville with his 7 siblings, Tanner was taught about the importance of giving back to his community from a young age.
 Tanner lives in Upper Providence with his wife and one-year-old son, Will.
 He holds a B.A. in Political Science from the University of Wisconsin-Madison, where he volunteered for campaigns in his free time, and a J.D. from Fordham University Law School, where he worked in the Urban Policy Clinic.
 He is running for office to create a more collaborative, more transparent government that seeks out real solutions for real people.

-PA HOUSE, DISTRICT 156 (Birmingham, East Goshen, Thornbury, West Goshen North, West Chester, Westtown.
+PA HOUSE, DISTRICT 156 (Birmingham, East Goshen, Thornbury, West Goshen North, West Chester, and Westtown)

 Two term Mayor of West Chester from 2010 – 2017, Carolyn earned her Master of Science in Education, Widener University.
 She continues to mentor to students and has organized the attendance of over 2000 local students at the annual Health and Environment Conference at the United Nations.
 She is Vice President and Chief Financial Officer at Thomas Comitta Associates.
 She served on the West Chester Borough Council from 2006 – 2010.